SciPost/SciPost/docs/team.rst

 * Prof. `Jean-Sébastien Caux <https://jscaux.org>`_ (jscaux@scipost.org / prof@jscaux.org / J.S.Caux@uva.nl) [University of Amsterdam] (Team Leader)

-If you possess professional-caliber knowledge and experience in the frameworks which our infrastructure is based on (Django, PostgreSQL, ...) and wish to be considered for inclusion in our core team, please get in touch with the Team Leader.
+If you possess professional-caliber knowledge and experience in the frameworks which our infrastructure is based on (see our :doc:`tech stack <codebase/stack>` page) and wish to be considered for inclusion in our core team, please get in touch with the Team Leader.